PronitNag/Javascript_notes/0_Feb2025/4_promises.md

 .catch() runs when reject() is called.

-✔ JavaScript is single-threaded but uses the Event Loop to handle asynchronous tasks.
+✔ JavaScript is single-threaded but uses the Event Loop to handle asynchronous tasks.<br />
-✔ Promises do not block execution; they execute their callbacks only when the task is completed.
+✔ Promises do not block execution; they execute their callbacks only when the task is completed.<br />
-✔ Other code continues to run normally, ensuring the program remains fast and responsive.
+✔ Other code continues to run normally, ensuring the program remains fast and responsive.<br />

 ```javascript
 console.log("Start");